withastro/docs/src/pages/en/guides/publish-to-npm.md

 npm init astro demo --template minimal
 ```

-Now let’s explore the files that will make up your individual package:
+There are two initial files that will make up your individual package: `package.json` and `index.js`.

 ### `package.json`